TaiZDTaiwan/Swart/README.md

 # Swart

-Swart is an iOS application which allows users to welcome all kind of artists directly at their place.
+Swart is an iOS application which brings art performances directly to your home.

 ## Project Description